nosirrah01/BlobBeatEmUp/README.md

 # BlobBeatEmUp

 A fun and engaging beat 'em up game featuring blob characters.
-Currently, this project is in the early stages of development, with a static white circle on the screen as a placeholder for the main character.
+Currently, this project is in the early stages of development, with a static white circle on the screen as a placeholder for the main character and a ground below.

 ## Table of Contents